Representative Gregg M. Amore

 Gregg M. Amore (D) has served the residents of East Providence in District 65 since first being elected in November 2012.
 He was appointed as a House Deputy Majority Leader in January 2015.
 Representative Amore sits on the House Committee on Finance and chairs its Subcommittee on Education.

+He was also named the 2018 MADD (Mothers Against Drunk Driving) Legislator of the Year for his legislative advocacy on behalf of strengthening drunken driving laws.
 He was the sponsor of a law adopted in 2017 that requires insurance reimbursement for chiropractic and osteopathic non-opioid treatments for pain.

 In 2016, Representative Amore also sponsored successful legislation that requires the governor’s workforce board to expand job and career opportunities for individuals with intellectual and developmental disabilities.